 Capacity Improvement for Reactor Charge Heater

-Furnace Improvements (FIS) was employed to carry out a capacity improvement of the Reactor Charge Heater (080-H-001).
-The client wanted to increase the process heat duty from 29.95 MMBtu/hr to 37 MMBtu/hr.
+In 2005, Furnace Improvements Services (FIS) was employed by a refinery in East Texas to carry out a capacity improvement of the Reactor Charge Heater (80-H-01).
+Client wanted to increase the process heat duty from 30 MMBtu/hr to 37 MMBtu/hr.
 The maximum firing rate limitation was 54 MMBtu/hr.

 This heater was originally built in 1965 as a natural draft all radiant heater.
 It was modified in 1980 to increase its thermal efficiency from 55% to 89% by adding a convection section for steam generation.
-The heater was operating at 85% efficiency.
+However, the heater was operating at 85% efficiency.

-Advantages of the revamped design based on Split Flow are as follows:
+Salient features of the revamped design are as follows:

-a) No radiant section modification – Existing tubes and supports can be used
+No radiant section modification – existing tubes and supports were reused